HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingGutterOptions.md

----
 sourceLang: cs
 sourceHash: 595b3a622e4f84016cafefbdd34d7598
 autoTranslated: true
----

 # Gutter system

-The eaves system is one of the key elements of the roof structure, whose main role is to protect the roof structure from the negative effects of water.
-This important structural element includes several components such as gutters, downspouts and downspouts, which together form a system for the proper drainage of water from the roof surface.
-In this article we will look at how a gutter system can be modelled within HiStruct.
+The gutter system is a key element of the roof structure, with its main role being the protection of the roof construction against the negative effects of water.
+This important construction element includes several components, such as eaves, gutter spouts, and gutters, which together form a system for proper drainage of water from the roof surface.
+In this article, we will explore modeling options of the gutter system within HiStruct.

 ![Flashing gutter](img/flashingGutter.png)

 ## Specifying a gutter system

 There are several options for modelling the gutter system in HiStruct.
 The fastest way is to use the [gutter and flashing generator](roofFlashingGenerator.md), which allows you to quickly create a complex gutter system and then modify individual elements as needed.
-Alternatively, you can manually add a gutter system using [polyline](polylineInput.md), which specifies the edges of the roof on which the flashings are to be applied.
-This flexibility allows you to tailor the gutter system to your specific requirements and building projects.
+Alternatively, you can manually add one or more gutters using [polyline](polylineInput.md), which specifies the edges of the roof on which the gutters are to be applied.
+This flexibility allows you to tailor the gutter system to the specific requirements of the project.

 ## Adjusting the gutter and downspout geometry

 The gutter system can be modified in terms of geometry.
-You have the option to move the tops of the polyline, which allows you to change the position of the gutter, and you can also adjust the angle of the gutter hooks.
-The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry*, where you can change the angle or position of the polyline.
+You have the option to move the tops of the polyline, which allows you to change the position of the gutter, and you can also adjust the angles of the gutter hooks.
+The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry*, where you can change the angle or edit the polyline.
 Changing the angle and geometry is done in a similar way to editing [roof flashing](roofFlashingOptions.md).
 In addition, by clicking *Edit* and selecting the gutter, you can change the gutter slope.
 This will ensure that the gutter has the correct slope for efficient rainwater drainage.
 The last parameter you can change is the cover width.
 This value determines the width of the gutter sheet and affects the appearance and function of the gutter system.

 ![Flashing gutter properties](img/flashingGutterProperties.png)

 ## Adjusting the gutter geometry

-After clicking the *Edit* button and selecting a gutter, the HiStruct gutter editing menu will open.
+By selecting a gutter and clicking at the *Edit* button, HiStruct gutter editing menu will open.
 This menu provides several options for modifying the gutter geometry, allowing you to customize the gutter to your specific requirements.

 - **Change Distance to Wall**: You can change the distance of the gutter, allowing you to add elbows and bring the gutter closer to the wall.